Are you ready to enjoy the best Augie Simoncini because you like unique street riding style?

 That said, if you would really like to know how real Augie is, you better watch this one from start to finish.
 He even talks about his relationship with superman.

-The only reason he learned it and brought it to the streets is that he cannot do a bunnyhop tailwhip.
+He learned it and brought it to the streets because he couldn’t do a bunnyhop tailwhip.
 That’s it!
 I guess if you cannot do a hop whip, you do a superman instead.

 8. What’s Augie’s story